 Many people wrongly assume that the ICT — part of the IRCC’s International Mobility Program – is only available to employees of large multi-nationals moving between global offices.
 In fact, the pathway is also open to owner-operators who plan to continue operating an existing foreign business while expanding into Canada, effectively allowing our client to transfer himself to his firm’s new office here.

-Processing delays and Mandamus applications
+Processing delays and Mandamus applications for Entrepreneurs

 Nigerian applicants often face a challenging route to permanent residence in Canada, unfairly tarnished by the country’s reputation as a perceived hotbed for fraud.